What is better than an idea for a creative planter? Why, many creative garden planters, of course!

 - Jack-0-Plantern from Stephanie of Garden Therapy.

-Please visit each site for project instructions and/or more inspiration.
+Please visit each site for the creative garden planters instructions and/or more inspiration.

 5. Carol at The Gardening Cook (guess who!) combined a group of succulents to this colorful metal cowboy boot for a fabulous Southwest look.